earseneau1/ENTR_Timeline/README.md

 By the end of this project, students will:

 - Recognize the power and limitations of AI in code generation.
-- Understand how to wire up a database‑backed SPA with minimal boilerplate.
+- Understand how a database connects to a single page app (SPA).
-- Appreciate the role of authentication and role‑based access in web apps.
+- Understand the role of authentication and role‑based access for web apps and databases.
 - Develop confidence in proposing software enhancements, even without deep coding expertise.

 ---